Back to News

 LoggLaw G2C — Collar-Type GPS for Wildlife Damage Control (GPS Collar)

-Animal Portal — Wildlife Data Management Cloud
+Animal Portal — Cloud-Based Wildlife Data Management

 A cloud platform that enables real-time visualization and sharing of GPS data collected by the LoggLaw G Series.
 It supports the display of activity ranges on maps, geofence proximity alerts, and data sharing among multiple organizations.